Skip to main content

 Generation Process

-Data Format (Example: NQ Dataset)
+Data Format (Taking NQ Dataset as Example)

 https://mintcdn.com/ultrarag/T7GffHzZitf6TThi/images/json.svg?fit=max&auto=format&n=T7GffHzZitf6TThi&q=85&s=81a8c440100333f3454ca984a5b0fe5adata/sample_nq_10.jsonl